 Standard Protocol Approvals, Registrations, and Patient Consents

-We included patients recruited to a prospective multicentre observational cohort study of symptomatic adults with imaging confirmed ICH (CROMIS-2 ICH; https://clinicaltrials.gov; NCT02513316).
+We included patients recruited to a multicentre observational cohort study of adults with imaging-confirmed symptomatic ICH (CROMIS-2 ICH; https://clinicaltrials.gov; NCT02513316).
 The study was approved by the National Research Ethics Service (IRAS reference 10/H0716/61).
 Patients with capacity gave informed written consent; in those without capacity, written consent was obtained from a proxy, as defined by relevant local legislation.

 Participants

 Full details of the CROMIS-2 ICH study protocol have been published previously8.
 Briefly, participants were adults (aged 18 years or above) with spontaneous ICH confirmed on brain imaging (CT or MRI) within the preceding month, with or without a history of anticoagulant use prior to the index event.
 Patients with ICH secondary to a known structural cause or major head trauma were excluded.
 Patients were considered to have pre-existing cognitive impairment if they had a formal diagnosis of dementia or cognitive impairment at study entry, or if they scored more than 3.3 on the 16-item IQCODE, in accordance with previous data9.
+History of coronary artery disease was defined as a prior history of angina, myocardial infarction or cardiac revascularisation (percutaneous coronary intervention or coronary artery bypass grafting).
 APOE genotype was established from peripheral blood samples; the method for this has been previously described10.

 Outcomes